Program Overview

 Upper Elementary (Grades 3-5)

-Soil Sleuths Soil is the perfect way to learn about how abiotic (non-living) and biotic (living) components interact and shape the literal foundation of life beneath our feet.
+Soil Sleuths Soil is the perfect way to learn about how biotic and abiotic parts of the ecosystem interact and shape the literal foundation of life beneath our feet.
 Hands-on lessons on weather and climate, biodiversity, and decomposition illuminate the important role soil plays in our lives.

-Stream Life Cycles Learn about the life cycles of macroinvertebrates that hatch in streams and emerge on land as adults.
-Activities can include searching for larvae in the Wappinger Creek, taking a closer look with microscopes in the lab, and walking the trails to investigate the habitat requirements for both larval and adult insects.
+Stream Life Cycles Learn about the life cycles of aquatic macroinvertebrates (water bugs) that hatch in streams and emerge on land as adults.
+Activities can include wearing chest waders to search for larvae in the Wappinger Creek, taking a closer look with microscopes in the lab to learn about adaptations for life in the water, and walking the trails to investigate the habitat requirements for both larval and adult insects.

 Middle School (Grades 6-8)

 Soil Studies How does soil provide nutrients and water to the plants around us?
 How does plant and animal decay enrich the soil?
-Students will explore soil layers and how they change over time, as well as the vast network of microorganisms and fungi that are essential to soil function.
+Students will explore soil formation and composition, how soil changes over time, and the vast network of microorganisms and fungi that are essential to soil function.

 Water Life Students wear chest waders and collect macroinvertebrates, examining their unique physical features, behaviors, and adaptations for aquatic life.
 Based on teacher interest, this program can include a preliminary investigation of water quality.